rhysd/vim.wasm/wasm/README.md

         \ }
         \ return elem.textContent;
         \', [selector])

+" Run script but does not wait for the script being completed call jsevalfunc('document.title = arguments[0]', ['hello from Vim'], v:true)
 ```

 Since values are passed by being encoded in JSON between Vim script, arguments passed to JavaScript function